ETJAKEOC/modprobedb.db/README.md

 ### TꓘT modprobed.db repository
-This is where I do my `modprobed.db` work for my TKT kernel build system.
+This is where I do my `modprobed.db` work for my [TꓘT](https://github.com/ETJAKEOC/TKT) kernel build system.

 My goal is is a very simple project;